100 Notable alumni of

 -

 Marc Preston Webb is an American filmmaker and music video director.
-Webb made his feature film directorial debut in 2009 with the romantic comedy 500 Days of Summer and went on to direct The Amazing Spider-Man, for which he was later dubbed as the "Webb-Verse" by Marvel Studios in 2021.
-He also directed the drama films Gifted and The Only Living Boy in New York.
+He made his feature film directorial debut in 2009 with the romantic comedy 500 Days of Summer.
+Then he directed The Amazing Spider-Man and The Amazing Spider-Man 2 (2014), which later were dubbed the "Webb-Verse" by Marvel Studios in 2021.
+He also directed Gifted and The Only Living Boy in New York (both 2017 dramas) and the upcoming Disney remake of Snow White (2025).

 -